leotrs/rsm/tests/README.md

 RSM is tested in the following manner:

-1. A bunch of .rsm files are processed via rsm-make
+1. The files inputs/*.rsm files are processed via rsm-make and the output is placed in outputs/*.
 2. This particular instance of rsm-make is called programmatically from conftest.py
 3. The conftest.py file sets up the entire testing environment - it is executed before any tests are ran